Boston Edison Company

 The Boston Edison Company (BECo) was incorporated as the Edison Electric Illuminating Company of Boston in 1886.
 It was one of the earliest electric utility companies in the United States of America.
 The company was formally renamed the Boston Edison Company in June 1937, although it had also been previously known by this name informally.

 Electric vehicles

-Edward S. Mansfield was placed in charge of BECo's activities in relation to electric vehicles.
+Edward S. Mansfield was placed in charge of the company's activities in relation to electric vehicles.

-On 3 April 1911 BECo organised a conference at the Hotel Thorndike, in Boston to encourage closer co-operation between electric vehicle manufacturers and central station managers in the Boston area.
+On 3 April 1911, EEICB organized a conference at the Hotel Thorndike, in Boston to encourage closer co-operation between electric vehicle manufacturers and central station managers in the Boston area.
 Dugald C. Jackson attended and promised the support of MIT in providing scientific research to support the development of the electric vehicle industry.